 Event Logs

-Only GSME, ESME, CHF and GPF have Event Logs.
-The requirement set out in Table 16.2 to log entries into Event Logs only applies to GSME, ESME, CHF and GPF as follows:
+Only GSME, ESME, SAPC, CHF and GPF have Event Logs.
+The requirement set out in Table 16.2 to log entries into Event Logs only applies to GSME, SAPC, ESME, CHF and GPF as follows:

-Event Log (GSME, ESME, CHF and GPF);
+Event Log (GSME, SAPC, ESME, CHF and GPF);

-Security Event Log (GSME, ESME, CHF and GPF);
+Security Event Log (GSME, SAPC, ESME, CHF and GPF);

-Power Event Log (ESME); and
+Power Event Log (ESME and SAPC where the SAPC supports the corresponding SMETS functionality); and

-ALCS Event Log (ESME).
+Auxiliary Controller Event Log (SAPC and ESME).

 Use Cases to read logs (all) and clear logs (event logs only) are detailed in the Mapping Table.